Read This First

 Prompt 1: List and describe the diverse notions of “ explanation ” cited by philosophers.

-The section turns on Diverse Notions of “Explanation” in Philosophy, Causal Explanation, and Teleological Explanation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Diverse Notions of “Explanation” in Philosophy, Causal Explanation, and Teleological Explanation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Diverse Notions of “Explanation” in Philosophy distinct from Causal Explanation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Diverse Notions of “Explanation” in Philosophy distinct from Causal Explanation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Explanation, Diverse Notions of “Explanation” in Philosophy, and Apply your listed explanations to one.
+Treat Explanation, Diverse Notions of “Explanation” in Philosophy, and Apply your listed explanations to one as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Why do apples fall from trees?